-Kyle Talbott is a fellow auxiliar (Language and Cultural Assistant) that works at the same school that I work at this year.
+Kyle Talbott is a fellow language assistant that works at the same school that I work at this year.
 He is a very charismatic person and is also very knowledgeable about the culture and history of Spain.
 He was even before starting this year!
 Because he is this way, I thought he would be the perfect person to speak about his first year in Madrid.

 Why did you choose to move and teach in Spain?

 “There were several factors that brought me to Spain.
 I studied Spanish language and literature in college, so living in a Spanish-speaking country was almost an inevitability.
 It would seem kind of senseless to spend all that time learning Spanish to not have a chance to put it to use!
 I also have tenuous familial connections with a Spanish family that lives in Alcala de Henares.
 However, I am not Spanish – not even European – but my family has a history in Spain that spans back to when my grandfather was stationed here in the sixties.
 Both my grandfather and my father were in Spain while serving in the U.S. Air Force.
 Lastly, living in Europe has been a goal of mine for many years.
 Spain just seemed like the natural choice given the above circumstances.”